turbot/steampipe-docs/docs/faq/overview.md

 ### Does Steampipe store query results locally?

-No. Plugins make API calls, results flow into Postgres as ephemeral tables that are only cached for (by default) 5 minutes.
+No. Plugins make API calls, results flow into Postgres as ephemeral tables that are only cached for 5 minutes (by default).
 Steampipe optimizes for live data, and stores nothing by default.

 ### Can I use `psql`, `pgadmin`, or another client with Steampipe?